shorelinesoftware/versioning-toolkit/README.md

 1) Auto increment patch version
 2) Make prerelease tag
+3) Make release
+4) Add Tag to Jira issues

 # Auto increment patch version

 Finds the latest tag by branch name and increments is patch segment.
-If there are no previous tags that match the branch, the default tag will be created: {branch}-0.0.1
+If there are no previous tags that match the branch, the default tag will be created: {branch}-0.0.1.

 ## Inputs